561-475-1831

 The Personal Injury Settlement Payout

 Settling a claim doesn’t mean the process is over.
 Once you agree to settle, both parties will need to execute releases.
-In the final release, it is commonly made clear that when you accept the settlement, you are surrendering your right to file a personal injury lawsuit in exchange for financial compensation.
+The final release commonly makes it clear that accepting the settlement involves surrendering your right to file a personal injury lawsuit in exchange for financial compensation.
 Your attorney can negotiate the terms and help you understand your rights.

 Once the terms are clear, your settlement can be paid.
 However, personal injury settlements are generally paid out in stages.

-• Unpaid Liens – All unpaid liens must be satisfied before you collect your settlement.
-A lien is any money you may owe to a healthcare provider, hospital, or loan company for expenses incurred for treating your accident-related injuries.
-For example, if you are transported to a hospital by ambulance and receive treatment in the emergency room, the hospital can file a lien.
-When a settlement is reached, the hospital has the right to be paid from that settlement for treating you.
+• Unpaid Liens –Before collecting your settlement, you must satisfy all outstanding liens, which encompass any debts owed to healthcare providers, hospitals, or loan companies for accident-related injury expenses.
+For instance, if you were transported to a hospital by ambulance and received emergency room treatment, the hospital can file a lien.
+Upon reaching a settlement, the hospital has the right to receive payment from that settlement for your treatment.

 • Attorney’s Fees – Next, your attorney will receive money for their services.
 Many personal injury attorneys operate on a contingency-fee basis.
 If this is the case, your attorney earns a percentage of your settlement.
 Other attorneys charge an hourly rate and require you to pay upfront.
 An attorney may also charge fees associated with their service.
 Your attorney should be transparent about their fees.
 Before you hire an attorney, ask about their fee structure during your free initial consultation.

-When a settlement is reached, in many cases, the check is delivered to your attorney.
+In many cases, when a settlement is reached, the check is delivered to your attorney.
 Many attorneys will deposit this check into their trust account.
-Once all liens and legal fees are paid, your attorney will proceed with the next step in the process.
+Once your attorney has paid all liens and legal fees, they will proceed with the next step in the process.

 • Client Compensation – Finally, you receive your settlement money.
 In most cases, you will receive a check from your attorney for your portion of the settlement, minus all fees and liens.
 Again, transparency is vital.
-Your attorney should communicate with you about what to expect and clearly outline how the settlement money is distributed.
+Your attorney should inform you about what to expect and clearly outline the distribution of the settlement money.

 Do You Have to Pay Taxes on a Settlement?